evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/porsche/taycan/taycan_gts/screens_1_st.jpg" title="Porsche Taycan GTS" width="3000" height="2000"  >}}

+### Steering Wheel

+The Porsche Taycan GTS is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment